Got your first job? Use these 6 tips to maximise your pay

 - 20% - savings and investments

-It’s not a die-die-must-achieve KPI.
+But don’t get too caught up in trying to achieve this ideal benchmark.
+Remember, it’s not a die-die-must achieve KPI.
 Rather, it is a rule of thumb, or a good way to get started.

-But if you have a Multiplier account and credit your salary into any DBS or POSB account, it works extra hard in the interest department.
+But if you have a Multiplier account and credit your salary (or dividends) into any DBS or POSB account, it is the first step to your account working extra hard in earning interest for you.

 How?
 By adding on one of these: credit card spend, home loan instalments, insurance payments or investments.
 When you do any of those, the interest rate on your account jumps…especially when your total eligible transactions pass S$2,000 per month.

-Applying for the Multiplier is basic.
-Everything can be done online.
+What’s better, everything can be done online in your own time, at your own convenience.
 You never have to visit a branch or make 1,001 declarations over your identity and what you want to achieve in life.

 If you’re 29 or younger, you get even more.
 That’s because the “fall-below” service fee is waived for you.
 This feature is important because in your early years of working, there will be times you might fall short or need a little bit of extra cash.
 It’s frustrating – we know.